xmuSistone/android-snake-menu/README.md

 imitate Tumblr's menu, dragging animations look like a snake

 ####something irrelated
 Several days ago, I installed the tumblr app into my genymotion device, and I was totally shocked by its amazing snake-menu animation which is quite smooth and fluent.
-Since I cannot clearly describe its visual effects, you’d better install this app and try it yourself.<br>
+Since I cannot clearly describe its visual effects, you’d better install this app and try it yourself.<br><br>
 Ok, I am always the one who would like to imitate beautiful things.
 And I was terribly curious about how its animation is implemented.
 ####captured images
 <td>